textcreationpartnership/A02401/README.md

 ##Content Summary##

 #####Front#####

-A doleful discourse and ruthfull reporte of the greate spoyle and lamentable losse, by fire, in the
+1. ¶TO MY DEARE FRIENDE AND CHRIſtian Brother, Richard Atlee, Inhabitant of the deſolat Towne of Eaſtdearham, and to his vertuous wife, Alice Atlee: ARTHVR GVRNEY wiſſheth proſperitie, and all good thinges, in CHRIST IESV.

 #####Body#####

-A doleful discourse and ruthfull reporte of the greate spoyle and lamentable losse, by fire, in the **Types of content**
+1. ¶A LAMENTABLE DISCOVRSE of the Spoyle of Eaſt DEARHAM.

+**Types of content**

   * There are 345 **verse** lines!